XxAcielxX/arch-plasma-install/README.md

 ### Disk Partitioning (UEFI)
 We are going to make two partitions on our HDD, `EFI BOOT & ROOT` using `gdisk`.
-- If you have a brand new HDD or no partition table is found, then create GPT Partition Table by pressing `g`.
+- If you have a brand new HDD or if no partition table is found, then create GPT Partition Table by pressing `g`.
 ```
 gdisk /dev/[disk name]
 ```